Revanth91/AlternateBitProtocolSimulator/README.md

 		 Example: cd bin
 5. In the terminal type "./NAME_OF_THE_COMPILED_FILE NAME_OF_THE_INPUT_FILE".
 For this test you need to type:
 		 `./ABP ../data/input/input_abp_1.txt`
-6. To check the output of the simulation, open `"../data/output/abp_output.txt"`
+6. To check the output of the simulation, open `"../data/output/abp_output.txt"`.
+Similarly, to check the formatted output, open `"../data/output/abp_processed_output.csv"`
 7. To execute the simulator with different inputs,
 	1. Create new .txt files with the same structure as input_abp_0.txt or input_abp_1.txt
 	2. Run the simulator using the instructions in step 4 of this [section](#Run-the-simulator).